 Veloz earned dual bachelor’s degrees in Physics (2005) and Mathematics (2007) from Universidad de Chile, followed by a Master’s in Computer Science (2010) and a PhD in Interdisciplinary Studies (2015) from the University of British Columbia, Canada.
 His academic career uniquely combines research excellence with entrepreneurial ventures, including co-founding Sociedad Eoléctrica, a renewable energy company focused on indigenous communities in the Atacama Desert.

-Veloz regularly collaborates with scholars from many countries including Belgium, Chile, The Netherlands, Germany, Japan, Morocco, USA, Italy, among others.
-His interdisciplinary research specializes in three core areas: Reaction network modeling of Complex Adaptive Systems with focus in emergent phenomena and sustainable processes; quantum structures applied cognitive and linguistic phenomena; and interdisciplinary epistemology integrating theoretical, practical and experiential knowledge.
+Veloz regularly collaborates with scholars from many countries including Belgium, Chile, The Netherlands, Germany, Japan, Morocco, USA, and Italy, among others.
+His interdisciplinary research specializes in three core areas: reaction network modeling of Complex Adaptive Systems with a focus on emergent phenomena and sustainable processes; quantum structures applied to cognitive and linguistic phenomena; and interdisciplinary epistemology integrating theoretical, practical, and experiential knowledge.

 Selected publication